It seems like bands have stopped making timeless, great rock albums like they did back in the day.

-The most common way to produce an album is to simply write a number of songs, to book a studio and to record them (today you may even do most or all of this at home), to mix them, to decide in which order the tracks should appear, and to finally master everything.
+The most common way to produce an album is to simply write a number of songs, to book a studio and to record them (today you may even do most or all of this at home), to mix them, to decide in which order the tracks should appear on the record, and to finally master everything.
+That’s it!

 Maybe you already have some ideas for songs floating around in your head – but before digging any deeper into the songwriting, you should think about what your album should look, feel, and sound like.
 Which means that you will have to think about what kind of music shall be on your record before you will write or even record everything.

 YOU CAN’T JUST WRITE AND RECORD A BUNCH OF RANDOM SONGS AND HOPE THAT THE RESULTING PRODUCT WILL MAGICALLY TURN INTO A KILLER ALBUM.

 Most of the greatest albums of all time had been planned and designed, and great artists often collaborated with great producers in order to create insanely great records.